ExinOne/support.exinone.com/docs/introduction.md

 - Swap

-You can use the "Instant Swap" feature to exchange any coin for any other coin, and ExinOne will automatically choose the appropriate trading path for you.
+You can use the "Swap" feature to exchange any coin for any other coin, and ExinOne will automatically choose the appropriate trading path for you.
 If the Instant Swap feature does not have the token you want to trade, please message the ExinOne bot, and we will evaluate and inform you if we can support it.

 - Spot Trading & Limit Orders